Report a Change of Address to USCIS

 If you have ever sponsored green card for any foreign national or being a joint sponsor for any immigrant petition, and your sponsorship responsibility has not been duly released, you are obligated to report the change of address to USCIS within 30 days of the change.

-At DYgreencard, we may help you prepare many types of applications, like I-485 adjustment of status to apply for green card, I-130 immigrant petition for spouse, parent, child, or sibling, I-129F petition/K-1 visa for fiancé(e), I-751 petition to remove conditions on green card, I-765 application for employment authorization, I-90 application to renew green card, N-400 application for naturalization, I-131 application for reentry permit or advance parole or refugee travel document, and more.
+At DYgreencard.com, we may help you prepare many types of applications, like I-485 adjustment of status to apply for green card, I-130 immigrant petition for spouse, parent, child, or sibling, I-129F petition/K-1 visa for fiancé(e), I-751 petition to remove conditions on green card, I-765 application for employment authorization, I-90 application to renew green card, N-400 application for naturalization, I-131 application for reentry permit or advance parole or refugee travel document, and more.
 All you need to do is just answer a few simple questions online and upload supporting documents to our platform.
 Then we take care of the rest.
-The entire application package will be carefully reviewed by a professional immigration attorney to ensure its final approval by USCIS.
-Learn more about what we can do for you.